Last Updated on September 14, 2020 by Scott

 Cummins, a leader in engine manufacturing, is best known for their Diesel engines in many newer Dodge pickup trucks.

-These powerful engines are a testament to Cummins’ quality as they are used day in and day out both on the job site and cross country driving.
+These powerful engines are a testament to Cummins’s quality, used day in and day out both on the job site and in cross country driving.

 To keep these engines running as long as possible, Cummins has developed their own line of engine oil to help reduce wear and tear on your viral engine components.